aptech/gsoop/README.md

 A set of target language bindings that allows developers to interface with the GAUSS Engine.

-We use the [SWIG](http://www.swig.org) library to generate language-specific extensions for us.
+We use the [SWIG](http://www.swig.org) library to generate language-specific extensions from C++ for us.

 Currently, two languages are supported with more planned: